 How Professional Billing Can Increase Practice Revenue

-Summarizing the discussion of hospital billing vs professional billing, let’s look at some aspects of improving the revenue cycle.
+Summarizing the discussion of hospital billing services vs. professional billing services, let’s look at some aspects of improving the revenue cycle.
 Here are some tips to optimize practice revenues with efficient medical coding and billing:

 - Healthcare practices and hospitals can get more reimbursements with an efficient medical billing process.

-- Professional vs facility claims, both are meant to avoid claim denials and reduce revenue leakages.
+- Professional vs facility claims are meant to avoid claim denials and reduce revenue leakages.

 - Paying attention to detail results in clean claim submissions and prevents payment delays.